I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/printerextension/nf-printerextension-iprintschematicket-notifyxmlchanged.md

 ## -remarks
 <p>If the client retrieves the XML DOM object of the PrintTicket by calling <a href="print.iprintschemaelement_xmlnode">IPrintSchemaElement::XmlNode</a>, and makes direct modifications to the PrintTicket using XMLDOM APIs, then it is the responsibility of the client to call <b>IPrintSchemaTicket::NotifyXmlChanged</b> to notify the system that the PrintTicket content has been modified.</p>

-<p>If the client retrieves the XML DOM object of the PrintTicket by calling <a href="print.iprintschemaelement_xmlnode">IPrintSchemaElement::XmlNode</a>, and makes direct modifications to the PrintTicket using XMLDOM APIs, then it is the responsibility of the client to call <b>IPrintSchemaTicket::NotifyXmlChanged</b> to notify the system that the PrintTicket content has been modified.</p>

 ## -requirements
 <table>
 <tr>